-The mission of The Real Estate Foundation of BC (the "Foundation") is to fund projects, connect people, and share knowledge to advance sustainable land use and real estate practices in British Columbia.
+The mission of The Real Estate Foundation of BC (the "Foundation") is to fund projects, build relationships, and share knowledge to advance sustainable, equitable, and socially just land use and real estate practices across British Columbia.

 The Foundation is incorporated under The Real Estate Services Act (BC) and is a government not-for-profit organization.